Amazon brings 8 new voices to Alexa skills

 Prior to the introduction of voices from Polly, developers were able to change a voice in a skill experience with the use of pre-recorded MP3 files.
 Skills developers will be able to add Polly voices using Speech Synthesis Markup Language (SSML).

-First introduced for Alexa last year, SSML is a set of tags that can be added when constructing an Alexa skill for a variety of human-sounding expressions like “Boom!” and “Bada Bing,” noises like sighs and expletive beeps, and the ability to lower Alexa’s voice to a whisper.
+First introduced for Alexa last year, SSML is a set of tags that can be added when constructing an Alexa skill for human-sounding expressions like “Boom!” and “Bada Bing,” noises like sighs and expletive beeps, and the ability to lower Alexa’s voice to a whisper.

-The ability to use different-sounding voices is the latest feature extended to Alexa developers.
+The ability to use different voices is the latest feature extended to Alexa developers.
 In-skill purchases opened for Alexa developers in the U.S. earlier this month.

 The news comes a week after Google gave its Assistant six new voices, plans for an Assistant voice with singer John Legend, and the debut of Duplex, AI that uses WaveNet speech synthesis to generate a human-sounding voice that makes reservations or schedules appointments over the phone.